Graduate Certificate in Engineering Education

 - 1 credit: Teaching Portfolio Prep (ME 199T)

 16 credits total

 Certificate credits may also be counted toward your degree, with permission from your graduate advisor.

 1Offered every spring

-2Offered every summer and fall
+2Offered every fall

 3Offered every fall